Roth Conversions Simplified: Pay Taxes Now or Later?

 That’s not really how it works.

-The goal is to do them in the right years and in the right amounts.
+The key is doing Roth conversions in the right years and in the right amounts.

 One Common Misunderstanding